DaSpood/Pandora/README.md

 TODO: still need to clarify how this will work.

-The simulator will let you save and load configs to not have to pick every parameter every time.
+The simulator will let you save and load configs to not have to manually pick every parameter every time.

 ### RNG rolls